ServiceStackApps/HelloMobile/README.md

 #### Using manual Task handlers

-A bit of compiler magic is used to make the above async code work which has the disadvantage that the `async` keyword needs to propogated up in all call-sites.
+Some compiler magic is used to make the above async code work which has the disadvantage that the `async` keyword needs to propogated up in all call-sites.
-For these reasons you may prefer to instead make async calls with a Promise-like API that's also avaialble on the returned `Task<T>` response.
+For these reasons you may prefer to instead make async calls with a Promise-like API that's another call-style avaialble on the returned `Task<T>` response.

-We've added some of our own task extensions to make this a little easier, e.g:
+We've added some of our own task extensions to make this as easy as:

 ```csharp
 btnAsync.Click += delegate {